Semester in Hungary

 - Administrative fee

-Additional expenses not included in the program fee: passport, immunizations and medical insurance (required), books, some weekend meals, any independent travel and spending money.
+Additional expenses not included in the program fee: passport, immunizations and medical insurance (required), books, some weekend meals, round trip transportation to program site, any independent travel and spending money.

-The director of the Hungary Semester for Fall 2016 is Young Kim.
-His contact information along with that of prior years' directors is listed below.
+The director of the Hungary Semester for Fall 2023 is Dr. Brian Cawley.
+His contact information is listed below.

 Questions / contact